olanti-p/Cataclysm-BN/doc/JSON_INFO.md

 #### `examine_action`

 (Optional) The json function that is called when the object is examined.
 See "src/iexamine.h".
+This is mutually exclusive with `lua_examine_action`, and will overwrite it on copy-from.

+#### `lua_examine_action`

+(Optional) The Lua examine action function that is called when the object is examined.
+See LUA_SUPPORT.md This is mutually exclusive with `examine_action`, and will overwrite it on copy-from.

 #### `close" And "open`